 Discovering the Culture of Childhood

-SEVERAL YEARS AGO, during a trip to Japan with her young family, Emily noticed something striking: the way she interacted as an outsider in a foreign country resembled her role as parent and family childcare provider.
+SEVERAL YEARS AGO, during a trip to Japan with her young family, Emily noticed something striking: the way she interacted as an outsider in a foreign country resembled her role as custom paper writer and family childcare provider.
 She began to wonder if the interactions between adults and children were fundamentally cultural.
 What if children were members of their own culture?

 After years of research and writing comes Discovering the Culture of Childhood (Redleaf Press, 2016), a book that transforms thinking about childhood.
 Why do children play?
 Why do children believe in monsters?
 Why do children exclude one another from play?
 This revolutionary book uses humor and story-telling to explore a profound new way of understanding children.